jku-vds-lab/projection-space-explorer/README.md

 A new story book can be created by clicking "Add Empty".
 Users can manually add groups to a new or existing story book by selecting points in the scatter plot and choosing "Create Group from Selection" from the context menu that opens with a right click on the scatter plot.
-TODO: create from selection also in group tab?
-TODO: is there a difference between story and story book?

 The groups in a story book are listed below the user select.
 Each item in the list represents one group.
 If a user clicks on a group, the corresponding points are highlighted in the scatter plot.
 Holding CTRL adds a group to the selection.
-Next to each group label there is a settings button where users can adjust group names, delete a group or filter the lineup table by this group.
+Next to each group label there is a settings button where users can adjust group names, delete a group or filter the LineUp table by this group.

 ## Details
 In this tab panel summary visualizations of selected points are shown.
 The user can choose to show this in an external window by clicking the corresponding toggle.
 When points are selected users can see the 2D compound structure of the selected items, aligned to each other according to their maximum common substructure.
-Users can select compounds from this view if they check the corresponding checkboxes and then click on "Confirm Selection".
+Users can select compounds from this view if they check the corresponding checkboxes and filter by the selected compounds by clicking on "Confirm Selection".

 There is a user input that allows to choose among all provided representations.
 The available representations are specified in the dataset and contain atom-level attribution scores for each compound.
 To choose a representation users can either scroll through the list, or they can filter the list by typing in the auto-complete textfield.
 Representations are organized by groups that can be specified manually as described in the "Atom Properties" chapter.

 The "Settings" button allows users to manually refresh the representation list.
 Furthermore, users can adjust settings that are used in the backend.
+Especially important is the “Align Structure” toggle, since it might happen that the alignment distorts the compound structure.
+By disabling this feature, the compound structures are not aligned to each other anymore.
+However, the structures will be shown as expected again.

 Clicking on "Add View" places an additional view of the selected compounds next to the existing view and enables the user to choose and compare several representations at once.
 Additional views can be removed again using the "Delete"-symbol button.